nice-game-hints/lsl-wetdreams-one/160-diana/030-shake.md

 # Where?!
 Oh, you meant where you should pour it _into_?
 A container, of course ^[ Take the thermal jug in front of Prune HQ and use that. ].

+# I got it
+Give it to Diana.